zarak5/Style-Transfer-Project-all-4hours/README.md

 Check it out here: [https://yining1023.github.io/fast_style_transfer_in_ML5](https://yining1023.github.io/fast_style_transfer_in_ML5)

 Credits:
-The code and models are based on [deeplearn.js demo](https://github.com/PAIR-code/deeplearnjs/tree/0608feadbd897bca6ec7abf3340515fe5f2de1c2/demos/fast-style-transfer) by [reiinakano](https://github.com/reiinakano)
+The code for github and some of the models are based on Yinning example